-Property Description

-To use this report, you must enable the snmpInBandwidth poll policy with the Store Poll Data option enabled.
+Property Description Typical uses Use this report to see the bandwidth in use of selected.
+Prerequisites To use this report, you must enable the snmpInBandwidth poll policy with the Store Poll Data option enabled.
 Data model Cognos

 IfInDiscards report

 Displays the ifInDiscards of the device.